Actuarial Profession Awareness

 Share This Page

-Our annual Actuarial Career Night offers an introduction to the actuarial profession and the actuarial science program at the Wisconsin School of Business.
+Our annual Actuarial Awareness Night offers an introduction to the actuarial profession and the actuarial science program at the Wisconsin School of Business.
 Learn about the different programs offered and which one may be right for you.
-A Risk and Insurance faculty member and a current student will facilitate the presentation and be on-hand to answer your questions.
+A Risk and Insurance faculty member and current students will facilitate the presentation and be on-hand to answer your questions.
 We welcome anyone who is interested in pursuing a degree or capstone certificate in actuarial science, including:

 - High school students & parents